marcpickett1/marcpickett1.github.io/xblog.md

 the bulk of the training is merely prediction, such as the next word in this ________.

 Soon, our tools --our artificial super-cortices-- will advise us in ways far beyond what even our own cortex can do.
-And just like with our internal cortex, it'll be up to us whether to take their advice or not.
+And just like with our internal cortex, it'll be up to us, our lizard brain, whether to take their advice or not.

 Our tools won't replace us.
 They'll augment us.
 We'll become "super duper lizards".